 Biography

 Scottish goalkeeper Hugh Hamilton Farquharson was born in Paisley to a father who worked in the nearby shipyard.
 Hugh himself spent time working in shipyards while playing amateur football for Renfrew Juniors.
 In October 1934 he joined the cavalcade of Scotsmen signed by Jack Hill’s Tigers, providing a supporting role for long standing netminder George Maddison.
 Hugh immediately went into Hill’s first team for four games due to an injury for Maddison, conceding 11 goals in three heavy defeats but keeping a clean sheet in a 2-0 victory over Bradford Park Avenue.
-Maddison’s consistency meant that Farquharson waited eleven months for another first team chance, conceding six times in heavy defeats against Charlton Athletic and Manchester United.
-His final appearance came seven months later under replacement manager David Menzies, with Hugh continuing his disappointing run by conceding six goals against Swansea Town.
+Maddison’s consistency meant that Farquharson waited eleven months for another first team chance, in September 1935 he conceded six times in heavy defeats to Charlton Athletic and Manchester United.
+His final appearance came seven months later in April 1936 under replacement manager David Menzies, with Hugh continuing his disappointing run by conceding six goals to Swansea Town.
 He left the club in the 1936 close season.

-In June 1936 Farquharson signed for Dunfermline Athletic and while The Pars slumped to relegation from the Scottish First Division in his first season, Hugh impressed with his brave and unconventional goalkeeping style.
-He drifted out of the first team in his second season and in October 1938 he nearly switched to Forfar Athletic, but the move fell through because of Farquharson’s work commitments.
+In June 1936 Farquharson signed for Scottish Division One side Dunfermline Athletic and while The Pars slumped to relegation in his first season, Hugh impressed with his brave and unconventional goalkeeping style.
+He drifted out of the Dunfermline first team in his second season and in October 1938 he nearly switched to Forfar Athletic, but the move fell through because of Farquharson’s work commitments.
 He was eventually released by Dunfermline in May 1939.

 Details